 Last year, on Easter Sunday, our choir sang a setting of Christus resurgens by Peter Philips (1561-1628).
-A boy-chorister at St Paul’s Cathedral in London, Philips refused to convert to Protestantism at the time of the English Reformation, and spent most of his life — and very successful career — in Catholic European regions.
+A boy chorister at St. Paul’s Cathedral in London under the Roman Catholic choirmaster Sebastian Westcott, Philips was eventually ordained a Roman Catholic priest and spent most of his life — and very successful musical career — in Italy, Spain, France, and the Low Countries.

 The text to Christus resurgens is one that we were planning on singing this year, in a setting by a different composer.